harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmsth/basics/glitches.md

 ## Farm Cutscene Weather Manipulation

 Many endings in StH involve cutscenes that take place on the farm.
-These will trigger as soon as the player exits the house first thing in the morning, as long as the affection requirements are met.
+These will trigger as soon as the player exits the house first thing in the morning.
 Notably, **most of these cutscenes force sunny weather**.
-We can use this to our advantage in endings that require raising animals.
+We can use this to our advantage in endings that require animals.
+Raising animals is normally cumbersome, especially due to StH's "seasonal weather" system, wherein there is a 5–6-day "rainy" period in each season during which rain is virtually guaranteed.
+However, the farm cutscene effect applies even during the rainy season, and as long as the player keeps sleeping without leaving the house, **the weather will be perpetually sunny**.

+We can exploit this trick by leaving our animals outside, queueing up a morning farm cutscene by raising the right villager's affection, and sleeping repeatedly.
+The animals don't need to be fed while outside, and we can actually sleep through the mild and rainy seasons until the dry season.
+Rain is impossible during the dry season, so our animals are safe from there (until the next mild or rainy season).
+Furthermore, leaving animals outside in sunny weather **raises their affection** as well (+12 for chickens, +6 for cows and the horse; see [animals](basics/animals.md)), so we can use this to max out their affection quickly and easily.

 ## Levitating Horse and OoB